-The Population Sciences Shared Resource provides a variety of services.
+The Geospatial Analysis and Health Outcomes Shared Resource (GHSR) Shared Resource provides a variety of services.
 Consultations and services are provided under three broad technical areas:

-- Geographic information system (GIS), spatial epidemiology or geomedicine (aka Spatial Epi/Geomedicine)
+- Geographic information system (GIS) - spatial epidemiology

 - Patient outcomes (PRO) research